Distracted Driving Accidents are Preventable

 • Eating or drinking

-Some of the riskiest driving distractions include using an electronic device, driving while drowsy, eating and drinking and focusing on other passengers in the car with you.
+High-risk distractions include electronic device usage, drowsy driving, eating and drinking, and focusing on other passengers in the car with you.

 • Turn off your cell phone.
 That means turn it off and KEEP it turned off – AND out of reach for the duration of your trip.
-No cell phone, no text messaging, no email, no social media, no video games, no internet.
-It’s a simple thing that can prevent a distracted driving accident.
+No cell phone.
+No calls, texts, emails, social media, or apps.
+It is a simple thing that can prevent a distracted driving accident.

-• Use your cell phone for emergency situations only.
+• Use your cell phone only for emergency situations—and pull over safely to do so.

-Multitasking takes your eyes, hands and mind off the task at hand, driving.
-Plan ahead.
+Multitasking takes your eyes, hands, and mind off the task at hand, driving.
+Preparation is key to minimizing distractions, so plan ahead.

-• Take care of business calls before or after your trip or pull off to a safe spot if you absolutely have to check messages and make calls.
+• Take care of business calls before or after your trip, or safely pull over if necessary.

-• Setting your presets on the radio makes it easy to make music selections.
+• Set your radio presets to make it easy to make music selections.

 • Finish your personal grooming (i.e., applying makeup, brushing hair) before leaving home.